Office of the Secretary.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES:

-Records are maintained in manual, microfilm, microfiche, electronic, imaged, and computer printout form.
-Electronic records are stored on magnetic media at the central computer processing center and at facilities maintained by commercial credit card contractor(s).
+Records are maintained in manual, microfilm, microfiche, electronic, imaged and computer printout form.
+Electronic records are stored on magnetic media at the central computer processing center.
 Original input documents are stored in standard office filing equipment and/or as imaged documents on magnetic media at all locations which prepare and provide input documents and information for data processing.

-Records are retrieved by name, Social Security Number/Employee Identification Number/Taxpayer Identification Number (individuals), organizational code, vendor code, DUNS Number, and transaction number.
+Records are retrieved by name, Social Security Number/Employee Identification Number/Taxpayer Identification Number (individuals), vendor code or number, and appropriation or fund to be credited.